 Nevada is a hiker’s paradise, offering easy ambles and alpine scrambles and everything in between.
-And whether you’re looking for a casual stroll with the kiddos, a summit-topping day hike, or a multi-day wilderness thru-hike, here in the fifth-largest state, our vast diversity of terrain spans a range as wide as the level of adventure you’re comfortable taking on.
+And whether you’re looking for a casual stroll with the kiddos, a summit-topping day hike, or a multi-day wilderness thru-hike, here in the seventh-largest state, our vast diversity of terrain spans a range as wide as the level of adventure you’re comfortable taking on.

 Tackle trails that meander among colorful, otherwordly rock formations in our southern desert lands, or that zig-zag up to towering peaks in our hundreds of mountain ranges, or that skirt streams leading to pristine lakes and waterfalls, and beyond.
 One thing’s for sure: a breathtaking Nevada vista is waiting for you around every bend, no matter where you decide to venture.